santiagobarreda/brms_tools/docs/week-3.md

 We are going to be using the same Hillenbrand et al. f0 data we used in the other chapters, but this time we are going to compare the f0 measurements for adult females to those of girls between 10-12 years of age.

 Below I load in the Hillenbrand et al. data, and include a new variable that indicates whether the talker is an adult or a child.
 I also split the data up by gender.
-The variable `uspeaker` is a speaker number that is unique across all speaker groups, and `type` indicates speaker group from among `b` (boys), `g` (girls), `m` (men), and `w` (women).
+The variable `speaker` is a speaker number that is unique across all speaker groups, and `type` indicates speaker group from among `b` (boys), `g` (girls), `m` (men), and `w` (women).